AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-17-QFTCurvedspacetime.md

 ## Hawking and the Discovery of Black Hole Radiance

-The intellectual center of gravity of QFTCS shifted dramatically in 1974--1975 with Hawking's demonstration that black holes are not truly black.
+The intellectual center of QFTCS shifted dramatically in 1974--1975 with Hawking's demonstration that black holes are not truly black.
 In his 1975 paper "Particle Creation by Black Holes" [S4], Hawking showed that quantum field theory on a Schwarzschild background predicts a steady flux of thermal radiation at the temperature

 $$
 T_H = \frac{\hbar \kappa}{2\pi c k_B}